 Establishing Screen Time Rules for Kids

-Dr. Unger and Dr. Goldstein have recommended these healthy media tips that are endorsed by the AAP:
+Dr. Unger and Dr. Goldstein have recommended these healthy media tips that the AAP endorses:

 - Discuss safe media usage